-CO Number CO Statement Knowledge Level CO1 Analyze the basics and importance of nutraceuticals.
-Examine the basics and importance of functional foods K4 , K5 CO2 Determine the properties and structure of various nutraceuticals Explain the functions of various nutraceuticals.
-K4,K5 CO3 Inspect nutraceuticals of plant origin and nutraceuticals of animal origin Importance of nutraceuticals of plant and animal origin in the field of medicine and therapy.
-K4,K5 CO4 Distinguish between functional foods and nutraceuticals.
-Compare the importance of nutritive and non-nutritive components.
-Explain the role of fibers and syn-biotic with respect to health K4,K5 CO5 Design the role of nutraceuticals as food remedies.
-Test the role of nutraceuticals in alleviating disorders.
-Originate the role of nanotechnology in the field of functional food industry.
+CO Number CO Statement Knowledge Level CO1 Analyze and Examine the basics and importance of nutraceuticals. and functional foods K4,K5 CO2 Determine the properties and structure of various nutraceuticals K4,K5 CO3 Inspect nutraceuticals of plant origin and animal origin Importance of nutraceuticals in the field of medicine and therapy.
+K4,K5 CO4 Distinguish between functional foods and nutraceuticals Explain the role of fibers and syn-biotic with respect to health K4,K5 CO5 Design the role of nutraceuticals as food remedies in the field of functional food industry.
 K4,K5